slatedocs/slate/source/includes/_notes.md

 }
 ```

-Just like entity values, notes are used to keep track of state on an entity.
+Just like field values, notes are used to keep track of state on an entity.
 They could be
 notes manually taken from due diligence, a meeting, or a call.
 Or, notes could be used to
 store logged activity from a prospect's visit to your website.

 ## The note resource
 A note object contains `content`, which is a string containing the note body.
 In
 addition, a note can be associated with multiple people or organizations.
 Each person or
 organization will display linked notes on their profiles.

 Attribute | Type | Description